NicoJuicy/LearnML/tips/plots.md

 ### plt.tight_layout()

-When plotting multiple graphs, it is common to see labels of some subplots overlapping on their neighbour subplots like this:
+When plotting multiple graphs, it is common to see labels of some subplots overlapping on their neighbour subplots:

 ```py
   categorical = df.select_dtypes('category').columns